 - How can I get a quote?

-Once you have transmitted your order, our business group will send a price quote for your approval, with instructions on how your order will be fulfilled.
+Once you have transmitted your order, our business office will send a price quote for your approval, with instructions on how your order will be fulfilled.

 - Can I get a quote without placing an order?

 Unfortunately, the only way for you to get a quote is through placing an order online through the NINDS catalog.
 The orders are non-binding and can be canceled if you decide not to move forward with the order.

 - How much do the cells cost and what is the shipping cost?

 The NHCDR, per NINDS directive, operates on a cost recovery basis and therefore is required to charge academic investigators $500 per vial plus shipping for iPSCs and $325 per vial plus shipping for fibroblasts (FCLs).